 Travel back into time at the Tall Ships Festival, held at Dana Point Harbor in Southern California.
 Tour classic schooners dating back to the 1770s, and watch them parade by at the Sails ‘n Ales event, with craft beer tastings, food trucks and live music.
 Have a blast (literally) at mock cannon battles between the ships where you can choose to act as part of the crew or just enjoy the show.

-Anglers, get your rods ready for the Roatan International Fishing Tournament, a catch and release competition and an Offshore World Championship qualifying event.
+Anglers, get ready for the Roatan International Fishing Tournament, a catch and release competition and an Offshore World Championship qualifying event and one of the best tropical places to travel in September.
 Divisions include billfish (blue and white marlin, sailfish and spearfish), junior (15 year-olds and younger) and rodeo (points based on specific fish) with prizes awarded to the team who reels in the heaviest catch and earns the most points overall.
 Other awards include the Record-Breaking Blue Marlin prize for anyone who reels in a catch above 708 pounds, and the Top Lady Angler award, presented to the female competitor with the highest billfish or rodeo points.